apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 ### Browsing Subscriptions

 A normal subscription on a queue will consume messages so that no other subscription will get a copy of the message.
 If you want to browse all the messages on a queue in a non-destructive fashion, you can create browsing subscription.
-To make a subscription an browsing subscription, just add the `browser:true` header.
+To make a a browsing subscription, just add the `browser:true` header to the `SUBSCRIBE` frame.
 For example:

     SUBSCRIBE
     id:mysub
     browser:true
     destination:/queue/foo

+    ^@

+Once the broker sends a browsing subscription the last message in the queue, it will send the subscription a special "end of browse" message to indicate browsing has completed and that the subscription should not expect any more messages.
+The "end of browse" message will have a `browser:end` header set.
+Example:

+    MESSAGE
+    subscription:mysub
+    browser:end

     ^@